 The Importance of Durable Powers of Attorney

-Having an effective Durable Power of Attorney (POA) in place for both financial and health care decisions makes clear designations of who a client wants to take care of those decisions should they be unable to do so for themselves.
+Having an effective Durable Power of Attorney (DPOA) in place for either or both financial and health care decisions makes clear designations of who a you want to take make those decisions on your behalf should you be unable to do so on your own.Where an ordinary Power of Attorney terminates if you become incapacitated, a Durable Power of Attorney can either spring into effect or remain effective if you become incapacitated and are unable to make your own choices.

 Financial vs. Health Care Power of Attorney:

-Financial POA: Gives a designated person the authority to make legal/financial decisions on behalf of the client.
+Financial DPOA: Gives a designated person the authority to make legally binding financial and property related decisions on behalf of yourself.

-Health Care POA: Gives a designated person the authority to make health care decisions on behalf of the client when they are not able to do so themselves.
-This may be a temporary period or while navigating a long-term health situation.
+Health Care DPOA: Gives a designated person the authority to make health care decisions on your behalf when you are not able to do so yourself.

-Clients should prepare these legal documents long before having to actually navigate these difficult aspects of life and can always make changes should any situations change along the way.
-This is important because at the time of the signing, the person establishing a durable power of attorney must be capable of deciding to seek assistance.
-For example, people in late stages of Alzheimer's disease may not be considered "of sound mind" and therefore unable to appoint a Power of Attorney.
+Clients should prepare these legal documents long before having to actually navigate these difficult aspects of life and can always make changes should the need arise along the way.
+This is important because at the time of signing, you must be capable of making decisions for yourself.
+If you wait until that time, such as the early onset of alzheimer's or dementia it may be too late to execute a valid DPOA.

 Like a Trust, a Durable Power of Attorney can be written so that the transfer of responsibilities occurs immediately.
-Conversely, the document can state that the POA duties go into effect when the client becomes incapacitated.
-Until that point, the individual can choose to continue to make decisions on his/her own.
+Conversely, the document can state that the DPOA powers spring into effect only when you become incapacitated.